soupi/learn-haskell-blog-generator/src/02-hello.md

 A source file containing a definition of the name `main` can be treated as an executable, and the expression `main` is bound to is the entry point to the program.

-Let's create a new Haskell source file called `hello.hs`, and write the following line there:
+Let's create a new Haskell source file called `hello.hs` and write the following line there:

 ```hs
 main = putStrLn "<html><body>Hello, world!</body></html>"